 Beware of dropping metabolism

 Slowing metabolism is a common rite of passage for your body.
 The changes in hormones and loss of muscle mass can lead to weight gain.
 The medical issues common to age-related weight gain can also add to the hindrances in your journey of weight loss.
 The use of medication for depression and corticosteroids are also a challenge that cannot be ignored.
 You can switch out a few exercises in your daily routine to help boost your slowing metabolism.
 Running speeds, incline on the treadmill and walking are a few exercises that help you deal with a slowing metabolism.
+You can also consider NAD IV therapy treatment, which can be a valuable tool in helping you boost your metabolism.
+These treatments help also clear brain fog, improve memory and concentration, and offer multiple anti-aging benefits

 Your sleep matters